SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_tables_extended.rst

 *****************
 DESCRIBE TABLES EXTENDED
 *****************
-.. note::  The **DESCRIBE TABLES EXTENDED** command is not relevant to Alpha, and will be implemented in Beta.

 The ``DESCRIBE TABLES EXTENDED`` command lets you list all the tables in your database, including information about storage and deleted data.
 You can define the ``DESCRIBE TABLES EXTENDED`` command as either ``EXTERNAL`` or ``INTERNAL``.

+.. note:: ``DESCRIBE`` commands use CPU to increase usability.
+.. note::  The **DESCRIBE TABLES EXTENDED** command is not relevant to Alpha, and will be implemented in Beta.

 Syntax
 ==========